How to Get an EB Licence in SA

 Before you can start the EB process, you need:

-- A valid Code B driver's licence -- you cannot apply for EB without first holding Code B
+- A valid Code B driver's licence, since you cannot apply for EB without first holding Code B

 - A valid South African ID document